-Google launches cost-per-sale Shopping Actions, unified shopping program across Search, Assistant & Express
+Google Shopping Actions: The new cost-per-sale, unified shopping program on Search, Assistant & Express

 In its answer to Amazon, Google's new umbrella program will extend existing relationships with retailers and enable universal checkout across platforms and devices.

 Google has been working on retail challenges for some time.
 The problems: (1) how to make mobile shopping from its properties like Search faster; (2) how to maintain market share for product search in a splintering mobile landscape of apps and digital assistants; and (3) how to compete against Amazon, the number one threat to product search originating on Google.
 All of which relate to how to make more money from product searches.

 On Monday, Google announced a sweeping new effort called Shopping Actions that builds on current programs and spans its product search, mobile shopping, cross-device transactions and voice search initiatives.